quintilesims/layer0/docs-src/docs/guides/walkthrough.md

 `l0 service logs redis-svc`

-Among some warnings and information not important to this exercise and a fun bit of ASCII art, you should see following like the following:
+Among some warnings and information not important to this exercise and a fun bit of ASCII art, you should see something like the following:

 ```
 ... # words and ASCII art